Public Profile

 Very high

 The carbon intensity of the energy grid powering a company's primary operations has a strong influence on its overall carbon footprint.
-Bank of the Philippine Islands is headquartered in PH, which has a rank of high, indicating high grid carbon intensity.
+This request for Bank of the Philippine Islands is in PH, which has a high grid carbon intensity relative to other regions.

 Reduction initiatives & disclosure networks